ReaverShadow/Mu-boo-Cub-Mug/README.md

 The target formfactor will be the size of a large external USB battery pack, featuring the moderately powerful x86 Intel N100 CPU, WiFi6, a few buttons for power on/off, performance mode selection, WiFi on/off, and two USB-C ports (one for device connectivity and one for power).
 Additional ports and connectivity can be managed through inexpensive and user-friendly USB hubs, or Bluetooth connectivity.
 The device will be USB4 compliant, supporting eGPUs and other Thunderbolt devices.

-It's possible the device could also function simultaneously as a portable router via something like proxmox with a open-source router guest and another desktop enviroment guest
+In order to access the desired function the device will also need to similtaneous function as a portable router.
+For V1, this will occur via running proxmox as a Host VM, with OpenWRT as a guest OS VM, and Windows 11 guest OS VM for it's Desktop Enviroment.

 ## Conception and why the LattePanda Mu.
+### TL;DR: skip past if you don't need/want to know my story behind the idea.
 In today's world, there are screens aplenty.
 They are everywhere, replacing paper, posters, and whiteboards with displays.
 Lest our homes, but many workplaces and even schools have external monitors for use with laptops.
 Boardrooms are equipped with big screen TVs or projectors, not to forget everyone has a fairly good screen in their pocket.
 So, why do i need to carry another screen, with my laptop, when I just need the familiar desktop environment of Windows, Linux, or MacOS? iOS and Android alternatives just aren't the same, and while the world tries to create the perfect finger-friendly workspace; Windows, MacOS, and Linux still dominate for getting most tasks done.

 This concept started for me in late 2022 when I got an Oculus Quest 2.
 Whether gaming in VR or using Virtual Desktop for PCVR and flat-screen games, my Quest headset quickly replaced my monitor for all gaming (shout out to VorpX for converting flat-screen games to stereo 3D).
 Yes, the Quest 2 doesn't match the latest gaming monitors in quality or refresh rate (fingers crossed for Quest 4 with HDR), but with Virtual Desktop being wireless, I could game in [choose] room, chair, or bed, and even began experimenting, "if the moons align", on the go.
 (In all fairness, using something like Moonlight for many years).
 Despite this, it didn't occur to me to work via my VR headset until over a year later, using apps like Immersed or Virtual Desktop. (the latter only recently added support for multiple displays.)

-Come last year, I switched to Samsung Fold (from iPhone), and started using Samsung DeX (amazing function) for almost half my work, especially, as i have had to be a more remote this year.
-Also, due to having to be more remote, and my experiementing with streaming Quest 2 outside the house, i started using Moonlight Streaming for gaming in places where Quest 2 wouldn't work, aka Transit.
-Unfortunately/fortunately, two things happened on a single day, which birthed the need for the a device like the Mu-boo Cub Mug (it's a redicious name... but that's why its stuck so far).
-1st, it was going to be a fully packed day 14 hour day out, and it began with me trying to get some Star Wars Jedi: Suvivor in.
-But the Celluar Networks we're having it.
-Then several hours later, i was an a enviroment where there was lots of activity, and i need to get some work done while i was waiting, but having a hard time focusing with the commotion.
-It got me thinking, i wish i had my Oculus to just Remote into my home office and focus on massive 2 virtual monitors.
-But i remembered the terrible network conditions from eariler in the day.
-I hate carrying more then i need, i've done it too many times, and i started to think, there has got to be a very time Windows PC i can easily carry in my pocket. like a phone, i donb't even need a keyyboard or monitor.
-I got my smartphone and i'll just carry the VR headset around.
-Spent an hour that day searching for this device, and nothing.
-But planted the idea of a smaller more portable solution to my desktop rig or even a gaming laptop.
-Over the next 2 months i did start to use my Quest more and more remotely for work, but there was hickups.
-A PC freeze, random reboot without VR desktop loading (suspect brown out), my home network crashed once, family has low end internet, and/or on many occasions of network sliggishness.
-One month, i ran out of data on my plan.
-Generally, if i lower to 900p on Moonlight, it will run smoothly.
-That's fine for games, where it's designed to be seen at varing distances based on screen size.
-Monitor, are generally 2 feet-ish.
-But in VR, where i'll usually do work, the screen is cm's from your eyes, if it's not 1080p it aweful, and thats for only one monitor!
-Higher resolution means high chance of "hiccups".
-If i had my PC/Server with me, in my pocket, all these "hicups" would be easily addressed or not at all.

-At this point, i have this desire for a new mini-pc, but i really want it portable, and USB-PD powered (I mean most of them don't run near 100W and we've had 240W official since 2022).
-Finally, last month, it smacked me in the face.
-I was helping setup AV team at a confrence, and I actually saw a bunch of ppl using handhald PCs like the Asus Ally and Steamdeck.
-IMO, i (almost*) have one, thats a better system, i just need to remote access.... and that's where my problems blew up.
-There were hours of downtime during the confrence, and in the hotel, i had next to no cell signal.
-Even if i could access the WiFi, which is another scare in itself, bandwidth would be set to bareminimal, yet alone reduced with the swoths of ppl.
-Why couldn't my beautiful folding phone be my "steamdeck"... it could if only.... and that's where the Lattepanda Mu comes in.
-During the confrence, i was so annoyed, so I had hoped i missed a product, or something new was announced.
-That's when i caught the Mu, and because of the card size module nature of it, i was like, with this i can easil prototpe my idea.
-I don't have to worry the majorityy of complex PSB issues with a modern x86 processor.
-The infor and coumentation is open, and the ppl at LattePanda seem to want to help bring my idea to life with being open to discuss possible BIOS needs.
-And due to the smaller then a credit card size, i can design to how i want it.
+Last year, I switched to a Samsung Fold (from iPhone) and started using Samsung DeX for almost half my work, especially since I've had to be more remote this year.
+Due to the remote work and previously experimenting with streaming my Quest 2 outside the house, I started using Moonlight Streaming for some gaming, particularly with in transit.
+About 2 weeks into this, there was a particularly frustration day, with two moments, which lead to the conception of a device such as the Mu-boo Cub Mug (it's a redicious name... but that's why its stuck so far).

+It was a planned, packed 14-hour day, while in a wait room or in transit, i attempted play via moonlight, Star Wars Jedi: Survivor, but the cellular networks weren't cooperating.
+Later, in a busy environment where I needed to focus on getting some work done, it occured to me, "if only i had my Oculus to remote into my home office and work on massive virtual monitors".
+However, I remembered the terrible network conditions from earlier in the day, and it also would have been a pain to carry around a laptop that day.
+So the thought occured, if only i had a pocket size Windows PC I could stream into.
+I spent some time searching but didn't come up with anything that fit; x86, moderately powerfut yet pocketable and battery powered.
+This planted the idea of a smaller, more portable solution that could be streamed from.
+Possible a laptop replacement.
+I don't know if it would qualify as a cyberdeck.

+Over the next two months, I used my Quest more for remote work but faced hiccups like a PC freeze, random reboot (likely due to brownout, but software not set to startup at boot), a router stall, and on many occasions of network sliggishness.
+I even ran out of data on my plan one month.
+Lowering the resolution to 900p on Moonlight usually helped, and for the screen size to held screen distance, plus how games are designed, it hard to notice.
+But in a work scenario using VR, if it's not 1080p its aweful, especially when the screen is centimeter from my eyes.
+Higher resolution means higher chance of "hiccups".
+A PC locally, in my pocket, all these "hicups" would be easily addressed or not at all.

+At this point, i have this desire for a new ~~mini~~micro-pc, but it's got to be portable, and be USB-PD powered (It's 2024, I mean most of the mini-pc's don't run near 100W and we've had 240W official since 2022).

+Finally, last month, it really got to me.
+While working as AV at a conference, I saw people using handheld PCs like the Asus Ally and Steamdeck.
+IMO, I (almost) had a better system, a high end desktop gaming Rig in my hands, more powerful then any handheld.
+Capable of any game @ 60+ FPS; I just needed reliable and consistant remote access.

+It weight on me so much, as there were hours of downtime during the confrence, i could be getting through my back catologe of game.
+In the hotel, i had next to no cell signal.
+And, even if i could access the WiFi (which i wouldn't expose to), likely there would be all kind of network lockdown, possible ports blocked, yet alone reduction in bandwidth due to the thousands of people attending the conference.
+Why couldn't my beautiful folding phone be my "steamdeck"... it could if only.... and in those moments of dispear, when i did get a cell connection, i found the Lattepanda Mu.

+It's a pretty powerful N100 x86 chip in card-sized compute module.
+This form-factor makes it perfect, no, the only way, for me prototype my idea, and get the minimalized design im looking for, without all the complex PCB work need for an x86 chip, including PCB RAM Traces.
+The small size allows for a custom design that isn't too heavy but still functional.
 I don't want a 5kg weight in my pocket, but it don't need to be an Apple feather, either.
-Also, i can add the USB power method i want.
-Additionally, build and maybe with the community make a unique project, many people can enjoy.

-While this is an idea i had.
-I think would like to open this project to anyone whom is interest, and potentially contribute their time, effort or wish for the compleition so they can use the files to build their own.
+This idea could become a unique project for many to enjoy.
+I'm open to anyone interested in contributing their time, effort, or support to complete this project so they can build their own device.

 **__*****Everything Below this point is still preliminary, and subject to modification and changes*****__**